Motivations, challenges, and support of sports expatriates

 With the world becoming more and more interconnected, many professional athletes also spend a part of their career abroad.
 As they move abroad, they encounter many of the challenges that business expatriates face, as well as some that are unique to the sport industry.
-A paper written by myself and Susan Salzbrenner from Implement Consulting Group has just been published by Thunderbird International Business Review .
-In this blog post I give a short summary of this article, which is based on data collected by Susan in her work for Fit Across Cultures.
+A paper written by myself and Susan Salzbrenner has been published by Thunderbird International Business Review .
+In this blog post I give a short summary of this article, which is based on data collected by Susan.

 Why a focus on sports expatriates?